freifunk-gluon/gluon/docs/user/getting_started.rst

   devices are desired for development purposes.
 Be aware that this will increase the size of the resulting images and is therefore not suitable for devices with small flash chips.

+GLUON_MIN_RAMSIZE
+GLUON_MIN_FLASHSIZE
+  Setting these options to an integer larger 0 will omit building devices that have RAM or flash sizes below the specified minimum.
+This only works if the respective device has a known flash or RAM size defined.

 GLUON_DEVICES
   List of devices to build.
 The list contains the Gluon profile name of a device, the profile name is the first parameter of the ``device`` command in a target file.